trishtzy/trishtzy.github.io/_posts/2023-07-24-sqlc-vs-gorm.markdown

 categories: blog
 ---

 At some point when starting a Go web app, you'll probably need to decide which ORM (or no ORM) to use.
 Let's assume you are using Postgres.
-Out of all the libraries offered in the Go community, I've narrowed down to [sqlc](https://github.com/kyleconroy/sqlc) and [gorm](https://gorm.io/).
+Out of all the libraries offered in the Go community, I've narrowed it down to [sqlc](https://github.com/kyleconroy/sqlc) and [gorm](https://gorm.io/).

 There are a few considerations to think about before jumping into either.
-Personally I would choose sqlc with [pgx](https://github.com/jackc/pgx) driver.
+Personally I would choose sqlc with the [pgx](https://github.com/jackc/pgx) driver.

 ### Benefits of gorm

 gorm makes querying your database easy.
 You don't need to worry about SQL syntax.
 You simply write the same server language, Go, to query the DB.

 gorm allows you to define associations in your model `struct`.
+So if you define your Go structs to have db relations, gorm automatically handles it for you.

 ```go
 // `User` belongs to `Company`, `CompanyID` is the foreign key